jinlee0908/pcs_code_challenge_01/README.md

 Increment_05
 Create another hash to capture and return a hash value selected by the user.
 And then incorporated the selected "mode of transportation" into the existing madlibs hash to use in templates..

+Increment_05 (version.07)
+replaced pause = STDIN.gets with Pry as it was explained that's what Al meant by the term "break" :)